UPDATE: January 2021

-The overall market for vintage Land Rover Defenders imported to the US has gone up considerably over the past two years.
+The overall market for vintage Land Rover Defenders imported to the US has gone up considerably over the past three years.
 Part of this is due to supply and demand, but there are also several other factors in play.
 Rising fuel costs, shipping costs, labor costs, and market supply are the major players.
 We have updated our pricing below to reflect current market conditions and will do our best to stay on top of the trends over the summer.

 Our goal is to provide the highest quality Defenders in the United States at the most reasonable cost.
 We would be surprised if you found a comparable Defender at the prices we offer.
 We can do this because we keep our overhead down as much as possible.
 We keep things simple with the single goal of helping good people get good cars.

 We track the global Land Rover Defender market on a daily and weekly basis to make sure our pricing is fair.
 We have developed a tiered approach to pricing, which helps us establish a baseline pricing, helping us decide which vehicles are viable options for people here in the states.
 Our goal is to be at least 10-20% less than similar vehicles around the country.

 These prices are for base Defenders, not custom builds.
 LHD should anticipate a 25-35% price increase due to demand and availability.
 Accessories and customization generally add to these base numbers.

 One thing that factors into pricing (if you’re looking on eBay or similar online marketplace) is the cost of shipping.
 We will cover this in detail in other areas, but will list some simple pricing here: